Cuomo defiant as nursing home scandal expands, vows to ‘aggressively’ take on ‘lies’

 "This creates a void," he said.
 "And conspiracy theories and politics and rumors fill that void and you can't allow inaccurate information to go unanswered."

+Cuomo's silence has been amplified, particularly because prior to the heavy scrutiny, he regularly appeared on his brother, Chris Cuomo's show on CNN, to conduct friendly, comical interviews.

+Gov. Cuomo also wrote a book about successfully handling of the pandemic in the middle of the pandemic.

-In a lengthy monologue, Cuomo said "I was not aggressive enough in knocking down the falsities.
+In a lengthy monologue Friday, Cuomo said "I was not aggressive enough in knocking down the falsities.
 We were busy.
 We were doing our job.
 We’re trying to save lives.
 No excuses."

 Despite his efforts to chalk up the drama-filled weeks to partisan politics, as questions swirling around his handling of the pandemic continue, the administration was forced to admit recently that nursing home deaths had topped 15,000-- nearly 10,000 more than was originally reported by the state at the end of January.
 New York lawmakers have banded together in bipartisanship, with calls to strip him of his executive powers to make decisions regarding COVID-19.

+GOP REP. LEE ZELDIN URGED TO RUN FOR NY GOVERNOR AMID CUOMO NURSING HOME CONTROVERSY

-Republicans are also spearheading an effort to create a commission to impeach Cuomo, while others are demanding he resign from his post.
+Republicans are also spearheading an effort to create a commission to impeach Cuomo, while others are demanding he resigns from his post.

+Meanwhile, NY Health Commissioner Dr. Howard Zucker attempted to make the case Friday that COVID-19 cases were introduced into the nursing homes through infected staff members, and not because nursing homes were directed to admit positive patients beginning on March 25.

+The comments contradict a watchdog analysis by the nonprofit Empire Center for Public Policy, which compared the death rates at facilities that admitted COVID-19 patients discharged from hospitals to the rates at others that didn’t, suggests the controversial mandate by Cuomo is "associated with" more than one in six of 5,780 nursing deaths statewide between late March and early May.